2009 Pre-Service Teacher Institute

 Your day at the Institute will begin at 7:30 AM (pick-up time for transportation to KSC) and typically end at 5:00 PM.
 After dinner, evening sessions will be conducted and scheduled by faculty coordinator.
 Classes are held at the NASA Educator Resource Center, Kennedy Space Center Visitor Complex

-Students will be housed at the Hampton Inn, Titusville
+Students will be housed, free of charge, at the Hampton Inn, Titusville

 PARTICIPANT RESPONSIBILITIES AND REQUIREMENTS